davidedg/QRadar-inspect-tls/README.md

 Some script are also provided to easily extract WinCollect/SEC tokens.

+*Note: If you just need to see existing tokens defined in QRadar, check out: [AuthorizedServiceToken_Recovery](https://github.com/davidedg/QRadar-notes/tree/main/AuthorizedServiceToken_Recovery)*

 ## TL;DR - What can I achieve with these instructions?
 For the impatient, here are some screenshots of the results: